-Crutchhiker, In The Hours Of Darkness is an album dedicated to the legacy of the men and women of 1st Armored Division, 1st Brigade, 1-37 "BANDITS".
+Crutchhiker, In The Hours Of Darkness is an album dedicated to the legacy of the men and women of the 1st Armored Division, 1st Brigade, 1-37 Armor "BANDITS".

-In 2003, while I was packing a vehicle in preparation for a long deployment to Iraq, I found space to include a Takamine 6-string guitar that my dad had given to me as a gift just before I joined the army.
-Over the course of the deployment the guitar proved to be a valuable asset to me.
+In 2003, while I was packing a vehicle in preparation for a long deployment to Iraq, I found space to include a Takamine 6-string guitar.
+My dad had given it to me as a gift just before I joined the army.
+Over the course of the deployment the guitar proved to be a valuable asset.
 It shaped my military experience in every way and allowed our unit to have a voice.
-I wrote songs about everyday life during deployment, raw feelings associated with war, humorous pokes at military life and the devastating heartbreak of close friends fallen in combat.
+I wrote songs about everyday life during deployment, humorous pokes at military leadership and songs reflecting the devastating heartbreak of close friends fallen in combat.

-In the summer of 2003 I attended a memorial service for a service member I didn't know personally.
+In the summer of 2003, I attended a memorial service for a service member I didn't know personally.
 After the service, I was left with a lump in my throat that wouldn't subside.
 The service was eerie and dry-eyed.
 No one mourned, nor visually displayed any emotion whatsoever, but I could feel the fear and anger like a heavy fog set all around us.
-There wasn't closure through a grieving process, which should be a primary purpose of a memorial service.
+Soldiers needed to grieve and the music provided a outlet for soldiers to process grief.

-On November 15th, 2003, Sergeant Timothy Hayslett was killed while on patrol in Baghdad Iraq.
-This was a devastating blow to our unit and our moral.
+On November 15th, 2003, Sergeant Timothy Hayslett was killed while on patrol in Baghdad, Iraq.
+This was a devastating blow to our unit’s moral.
 Sgt.
-Hayslett was known and loved by nearly everyone in the unit.
+Hayslett was known and loved by everyone.
 I had taken a college German language course with him before we deployed and had a deep respect and admiration for him.
 He was a natural leader.

-Distraught to learn of his death and unfulfilled by the absence of grieving in previous memorial services, I wrote a song for my own grieving process called, "Alaska".
+Distraught to learn of his death and unfulfilled by the absence of grieving in previous memorial services, I wrote a song called, "Alaska".
 I had seen Sgt Hayslett in our internet cafe the day before his death.
 He was showing me pictures of Fairbanks, Alaska, the post where he would have been headed in just days, had he not been killed.
-The song was raw and lamenting.
-Members of our command caught word of the song and were convinced that the original music would provide a more inviting atmosphere for healthy grieving.
+The song was the result of our raw emotion and lament.
+Members of our command became aware of the song and were convinced that the original music would provide a more inviting atmosphere for a healthier grieving process.
 They were right.
 I don't think there was a dry eye in the auditorium, including mine.